 - Line up your front heel with your back toes, brace your core and lift your hips off the ground.

 - Maintain your body alignment from head to toes.
+The elbow on the ground and both shoulders should be aligned as well.

 10. Chest Stretch